 You've got bugs—Fred's got answers!
 Fred's Bughouse is your one-stop-shop for useful information about everything buggy.

 Virginia's state insect is the tiger swallowtail butterfly.
-It was designated in 1991 and is one of many swallowtail species that are distributed across the United States, and around the world.
+It was designated in 1991 and is one of many swallowtail species distributed across the United States and worldwide.
 This article tells you what you need to know about this wonderful butterfly.

 The Tiger Swallowtail Butterfly's Scientific Name